-Chocolate muffins are always in great demand at my place.
+Chocolate muffins are always in great demand at my place and chocolate, beetroot and berries are a perfect muffin combination.
 My 2 older kids ask for them all the time so I try to mix the other flavours and ingredients up a bit.
 My little one isn’t a huge chocolate muffin fan but she will eat these ones.

 I have made these with blueberries, raspberries and blackberries and they all work well.
 I personally think that the choc raspberry combination is hard to go past but use whatever you prefer.